Sunday 1st September

 Monday 2nd September

 I wake up around 5:30am and it’s time to head back to my bedroom for some more sleep.
 Last night seems a blur.
 Mark comes to my bedroom around 9 to see how I’m getting on and asks me to get ready to head to work with him - he works in the Army Careers Center in Crestview, not too far from Navarre.
 We try and get breakfast at the Waffle House but it’s too busy, so we end up going to Subway just next to Mark’s workplace.
 Three new recruits end up visiting and it’s interesting to both see and listen their enthusiasm.
 I’m asked questions about Australia from both the new recruits and one of Mark’s colleagues, who has also come into work on their public holiday.
 Whenever I meet/see someone in military uniform or I’m told they are serving, or have served in the military I tend to say “Well done for serving your country”.
 Americans usually say “Thank you for your service”.
-Critics would argue that this form of comment glamorises and supports the military, militarism and even warfare in general.
-Personally, military service is a pathway to financial security - my grandfather served for the (British) police in Malaysia before WW2, thus had to go into hiding against the Japanese during WW2 so subsequently helped the British against the Communist insurgency after WW2 on the Malaya peninsula.
+Critics would argue that this type of comment glamorises and supports the military, militarism and even warfare in general.
+Personally, military service is a pathway to financial security - my grandfather served for the (British) police in Malaysia before WW2, and conequently had to go into hiding against the Japanese during WW2 and then post war helped the British against the Communist insurgency on the Malaya peninsula.
 With the money paid from these roles, my grandfather was able to purchase land in the Punjab, which meant my father and his two brothers could move to England with financial security.
 Mark comes from a single parent family and the military has provided him with debt free university education, heavily subsidised health care, the opportunity to travel around the world as well as a highly paid job.
 It would be difficult for someone born into a background like his to make social progress like he has done without the assistance of the military.
-Yes a person could question some of America’s militaristic operations and spending, but if you’re going to take the moral high ground with respect to the military then it should also be taken with the “system” in general such as corporatism and governance too in this country - where does ethics start and where does it end?
+Yes a person could question some of America’s militaristic operations and spending, but if you’re going to take the moral high ground with respect to the military then it should also be taken with the “system” in general such as corporatism and governance too not only in this country but anywhere - where does ethics start and where does it end?
 Thankfully Mark doesn’t spend too much time at work and we head back listening to both classic and current dance music on my IPhone.
 Lunch is a Indian wrap heated up in the microwave with cake after which I pass out (again) whilst watching TV on the sofa.
-I wake up and it’s dinner time then Mark, Jen and I watch a college football game before the Zinter’s retire to bed - they are having an early night as they are back at work tomorrow.
+I wake up and it’s dinner time.
+Afterwards Mark, Jen and I watch a college football game before the Zinter’s retire to bed - they are having an early night as they are back at work tomorrow.
 I’m not up too much longer due to my tiredness from Sunday’s shenanigans and silliness.

 Tuesday 3rd September

 When I wake up I’m home alone - Jen and Make have gone to work and the dogs are in the garage - they sense someone is in the house so they start barking but once they see me they stop and try to jump towards me - awww.
 I’m gonna have a lazy day.
 I switch on the TV and start watching GMF - Good Morning Football.
 As I’m scrolling through the channels on the remote I can’t help but notice the number of channels dedicated to football.
 I’m watching a segment on the opening game between the Packers-Bears.
-Aaron Rodgers is being interviewed, mentioning that pre season isn’t important - he didn’t play in any of the games of course - most believed he would get some time in the third game in Winnipeg but as the pitch was so terrible the head coach probably didn’t want to risk him.
+Aaron Rodgers is being interviewed, mentioning that pre season isn’t important - he didn’t play in any of the games of course - most believed he would get some time in the third game in Winnipeg but as the pitch was so terrible the new head coach probably didn’t want to risk him.
 Rodgers says the team which wins on the day will be the one executing both defense and offense the best - Bears have been through a pre season too so they also need to execute well for the first game.
 One of the commentators mentions how the Packers will be at a slight disadvantage due to the new coach-quarterback having issues relating to miscommunication.
 I actually feel this too but maybe behind the scenes LeFleur and Rodgers have been speaking a lot about how the plays will work and they didn’t want to give too much away to the Bears/Vikings in our opening games.
 For lunch I head to a Thai restaurant, only around a 15 minute walk from the house and order a mean green curry.
 It ends up being pretty spicy so that on the walk back to the house, combined with the heat, I end up sweating quite a bit.
 It’s more TV for the afternoon.
 Whilst I was a teenager growing up in England I used to watch “Sister Sister” and they have loads of re-runs on a channel which brings back a lot of memories and laughs.
 Jen arrives back home just before four to take the dogs to the vet.
 Whilst they are playing in the garden, she tells me that they were barking around 3am, chasing a possum with Mark yelling at them to calm down!
 Luckily I slept though all of this.
 Mark gets back around half 6 and we will be having dinner at a Vietnamese restaurant, located a couple of doors down from the Thai place I ate at for lunch.
 Both Mark and I order the same dish - shrimps, rice, egg and salad.
 It’s a really nice, big portion which I clear with not too much difficulty.
 I offer to pay the bill (cheque) but Mark kindly and generously insists he will take care of it as it’s my last meal with him and Jen.
 Once we get back I ask if I can watch WWE Smackdown - the first time in America that I have watched it on TV.
 I used to see both Raw and Smackdown recordings but since I ended my cable subscription back home in Perth I only watch them sporadically these days.
 Jen isn’t too impressed so leaves us to head to watch TV in her and Mark’s bedroom.
-I finish the night by watching the watching Jonny English Strikes Back - it’s an ok film concept but I really like the actor Rowan Atkinson.
+I finish the night by watching the British movie Jonny English Strikes Back - it’s an ok film concept but I really like the actor Rowan Atkinson.
 I’m having an early night as my alarm is set for 6:30 in the morning.

 Wednesday 4th September 1750KM 1100M